Skip to main content

 Exchanges

 • If you use tools like Loop or Redo, exchanges typically create a new $0 order in Shopify (i.e., an order with a 100% discount applied).
-We exclude those orders from your sales so your sales aren’t overstated.
+We exclude those sales channels from your sales so your sales aren’t overstated.

 Handling refunds with open balances in Finaloop